Skip to main content

 Understanding function performance

 Well written business logic in the database will often be significantly more performant then writing the business logic in the application layer.
-This is because PostgreSQL is finely tuned for data intensive uses.
+This is because PostgreSQL is finely tuned for data intensive uses (with statistics and indexes to guide it) and because the round-trip time is minimized.
+However, it's very easy to write poorly performing code in any environment if you're not familiar with how that environment will execute your logic, and the database is no exception to this.

-JavaScript programmers will likely be tempted to use the FOR, FOREACH and LOOP constructs to manipulate rows, since that's what they would do in their JavaScript code.
-But doing so might result in PostgreSQL having to perform hundreds, thousands, or even millions of SQL queries and function calls under the hood of your function.
+Procedural language programmers (people who write JS/TS, C, Java, Ruby, Python, PHP, ...) will likely be tempted to use the FOR, FOREACH and LOOP constructs to manipulate rows, since that’s what they would do in their procedural code.
+But doing so might result in PostgreSQL having to perform hundreds, thousands, or even millions of individual SQL queries and function calls under the hood of your function.

 In PostgreSQL you should almost never use these looping constructs, instead you should perform set operations where possible.